-A movie about a good-for-nothing stuntman called Mike Gaucher who can't do one single job without something going wrong.
+A movie about good-for-nothing stuntman Mike Gaucher (Jean-Paul Belmondo), who can't do one single job without something going wrong.
 His fiancée wants to kill him, the film studios don't want to give him any more work and, as King Kong for a promotion in a supermarket, he winds up destroying some display shelves.
-The only role he plays well is pretending not to be able to hear, speak and walk in order to get money from the government.
-Then along comes the "beautiful" actor called Bruno Ferrari.
+The only role he plays well is pretending not to be able to hear, speak, and walk in order to get money from the government.
+Then along comes the "beautiful" actor called Bruno Ferrari (Jean-Paul Belmondo).
 Supposedly a fearless stuntman, Ferrari turns out to be afraid of heights once his feet leave the ground.
 So a stuntman is needed to prevent a scandal.
 And who is the man who looks most (or exactly) like Bruno?
-You guessed it, good-for-nothing Mike...Written by
+You guessed it, good-for-nothing Mike.Written by

 Markus Wachenheim <email@example.com>

 4 of 9 people found this review helpful.